➲ Apps for automated data analysis and human-readable interpretation in natural language

 Exploratory data analysis report containing univariate descriptive statistics and graphics: Histograms, box-plots, bar-plots, pie-plots etc. for continuous and categorical variables with the Python programming language.
 Python Code included.
 More...

-At present, Statsomat is a work in progress.
+Statsomat is a project in continuous progress.
 The core contributor responsible for the overall design as well as authoring the content of the apps is Denise Welsch.
-In cooperation with the University of Applied Sciences Koblenz, Department of Mathematics and Technics, students develop apps and contribute to the Statsomat.
+Most of the other contributors are students at the University of Applied Sciences Koblenz, Department of Mathematics and Technics.

 You are also welcomed to improve and extend the functionality of the apps.
 Automizing data analysis interpretation and contributing to Statsomat are fantastic ways to learn Data Science.
 If you want to contribute, take a look at the GitHub repositories which are currently public or contact us if you want to develop a completely new app for the Statsomat.